Lepton Flavour Symmetries: Introduction

 The impressive suppression of neutrino masses is quite peculiar, even compared to that of the lightest charged fermions.
-Not only the electron mass is suppressed by ``only'' a factor $\ord{10^{5}}$ but, more important, the latter suppression follows from the inter-family hierarchy displayed by charged fermion masses, with subsequent families only separated by only about two orders of magnitudes.
+Not only the electron mass is suppressed by ``only'' a factor $\ord{10^{5}}$ but, more important, the latter suppression follows from the inter-family hierarchy displayed by charged fermion masses, with subsequent families separated by only about two orders of magnitudes.
 Conversely, all the three neutrino families are separated from the electroweak scale by at least 11 orders of magnitude.
-Strictly related to the striking size of neutrino masses is the fate of the total lepton number $L$.
+The striking size of neutrino masses might be related to the possibility that the total lepton number $L$ is violated, though this is certainly not the only possible explanation.
 The violation of the individual lepton numbers have been established, but we still do not know whether $L$ is violated or not in Nature.
 The experimental clarification of this central aspect might shed light on the possible origin of flavour.
 Indeed from the theory viewpoint the simplest explanation of the smallness of neutrino masses is in term of the violation of $L$ at a very large scale, possibly not far from the grand unified scale.

 Experimentally, the most promising $L$-violating transition is the neutrinoless double beta ($0\nu\beta\beta$) decay.
-If interpreted in the context of three light Majorana neutrino, the present experiments allow to set an upper bound on $|m_{ee}|$, a combination of neutrino masses, mixing angles and Majorana phases.
+If interpreted in the context of three light Majorana neutrinos, the present experiments allow to set an upper bound on $|m_{ee}|=|\sum_i U_{ei}^2 m_i|$, a combination of neutrino masses, mixing angles and Majorana phases.
 Despite the uncertainties due to the lack of knowledge of absolute masses and Majorana phases, $|m_{ee}|$ can be constrained by neutrino oscillation data alone and, at least for the case of IO, the allowed region is getting closer and closer to the range explored by the present $0\nu\beta\beta$ decay experiments.
 In table \ref{nonenubb} we report some of the most recent experimental results.
-We refer the interest reader to the recent reviews \cite{Pas:2015eia,DellOro:2016tmg,Vergados:2016hso,Dolinski:2019nrj}.
+We refer the interested reader to the recent reviews \cite{Pas:2015eia,DellOro:2016tmg,Vergados:2016hso,Dolinski:2019nrj}.